Ryujin 1045 Carbon Steel Samurai Daisho Sword Set - Red Saya

 "Art Should Hurt" - 3 pc Budget Daisho Set (red saya)

 Engraved Monotempered 1045 Carbon Steel Blade set (Katana, Wakizashi and Tanto) with red saya.
 Great as a display piece and light to medium backyard cutting (fully tempered blade).
 Includes FREE three tier sword stand.
+Now on FINAL CLOSEOUT SALE (Sold at or below cost price) and only available while stocks last.

 ART SHOULD HURT